 Corki, the daring bombardier

-Furthermore, users played Corki because of its lane dominance, however, dragons became more valuable than winning solo lanes.
+Furthermore, users played Corki because of its lane dominance; however, dragons became more valuable than winning solo lanes.
 Also, the rise of assassin champions such as Zed or Akali caused Corki to keep his nose under the turret.
-Many users often comment on how Corki is under-rated and he could be held at as a higher tier champion if people practiced and played him more.
-However, Corki is undoubtedly losing his place in the Rift and slowly fading away from users’ preference.
-Currently, Corki’s pick rate is 0.85% and has been remaining under 1% since last year.
+Many users often comment on how Corki is under-rated, and he could be held as a higher-tier champion if people practiced and played him more.
+However, Corki is undoubtedly losing his place in the Rift and slowly fading away from users’ preferences.
+Corki’s pick rate is 0.85% and has been under 1% since last year.

 Ivern, the green father